michaeltrefry/Yapplr/Yapplr.Api/AWS-SES-Setup.md

-# AWS SES Setup Guide for Postr
+# AWS SES Setup Guide for Yapplr

-This guide will help you set up Amazon Simple Email Service (SES) for sending password reset emails in your Postr application.
+This guide will help you set up Amazon Simple Email Service (SES) for sending password reset emails in your Yapplr application.

 ## Prerequisites